AlexITC/notes/development-good-practices.md

 TBC.

 ### Columns referenced by foreign keys must have an index
-While primary keys are always indexed, foreign keys are not, the referenced columns should
+While primary keys are always indexed, foreign keys are not, the referenced columns should to avoid sequential scans when a row is deleted on the referenced table.

+### Select queries should have a deterministic order
+Make sure to break ties by a unique column.

+### Use case-insensitive sorting on strings
+While retrieving data to be displayed, ASCII order is annoying for users.

 ### Monitor progress on long-running updates
 TODO: Move to postgres specific file.